WGEA reporting

 Actions and Strategies

-UOW is in the final stages of launching its Gender Equity Action Plan (2024-26) which outlines 34 gender equity actions spanning the end-to-end employee experience including remuneration, recruitment, onboarding, employee systems, retention and promotion strategies.
-Our goal is to achieve equal outcomes for all genders at the University of Wollongong and reduce the University’s gender pay gap to reach the sector average (11%) by 2026.
+UOW has recently launched its Gender Equity Action Plan (2024-26) which outlines 34 gender equity actions spanning the end-to-end employee experience including remuneration, recruitment, onboarding, employee systems, retention, and promotion strategies.
+Our goal is to achieve equal outcomes for all genders at the University of Wollongong and reduce the University's gender pay gap to reach the sector average (11%) by 2026.

 Annual Compliance Reporting to the Workplace Gender Equality Agency (WGEA)